M1R4B3L/Research-Audio-Bible/docs/README.md

 We have Spatial Audio to control entities distance.

-# How to obtain game audio
+# 3.How to obtain game audio

 Game audio can be obtained through differents ways.